Kassandraeam/messageMixer/README.md

 # messageMixer
-Exercise from Intermediate JavaScript course on CodeCademy
+Exercise from the Intermediate JavaScript course on CodeCademy

 1) Copy all three functions into encryptors.js.
 2) Turn encryptors.js into a module.
 Inside of that module, assign each encryption function as a property of the module.exports object.